lnapoli87/HOL2/hands-on-lab.md

     ![](img/fig.16.png)

     ```
-    This empty method reads how we use the spinner and then call the data function,
+    This empty method shows how we use the spinner and then call the data function,
-    delegating the spinner stop in this method.
+    delegating in this method the data gathering and spinner stop.

+    All the calls to the O365 client begins creating a **NSURLSessionTask** that will
+    be executed asyncronously and then call to a callback block that will change the view
+    and to show the data or an error message, also in an async way, putting all the changes
+    in the **Execution Main Queue**.
     ```

 02. Add the **loadData** method body: